-I’d like to share an excerpt from a great book, “The Creative License” by Danny Gregory.
-This is a book about giving yourself permission to be creative, recommended to me by my friend, cartoonist Bridgett Spicer, one of the most creative people I know!
-I first read this book about two years ago (I underlined about half of it!) and I keep going back to it and finding more and more truth in it each time.
+Here’s some food for thought, from the book, “The Creative License” by Danny Gregory.
+This destined-to-be-a-classic book is about giving yourself permission to be creative.
+It was recommended to me by my friend, cartoonist Bridgett Spicer, one of the most creative people I know!
+When I first read this book I underlined about half of it.
+And I keep going back to it and finding more and more truth in it each time.
 I LOVE THIS BOOK!!

 It begins, “Too many people seem to feel they are not and cannot ever be creative.”
 The author goes on to discuss the analogy of how as an adult, you were not born knowing how to drive a car, but with instruction and practice, you learned and can now do it intuitively.
 He compares this process with the “creative education” you may have received growing up… “You probably never studied creativity in school.
 You never learned the basic principles of creativity.
 You never worked consistently at a creative discipline until you mastered it, probably because the initial learning curve was so steep.
 When you encountered an obstacle you probably gave up, blaming a lack of talent.”